aiman-al-masoud/deixiscript/docs/thesis/3-naturalistic-programming.typ

 The code generated was "scaffolding", or underspecified code, that in fact was not meant to be executed right out of the box.
 Related to this, is an interesting concept discussed in the work; that ambiguity is not always a negative aspect of natural language, but, on the contrary, it is a means of avoiding difficult design decisions at too early of a stage in a project; and indeed Metafor was designed to automatically refactor the output Python code whenever it received an indication that the underlying representation was no longer adequate to the story being told and had to change; for instance, by automatically promoting attributes of a Python class to sub-classes of their own @liu2005metafor.

-// This ties in well with the idea of "successive refinements" we mentioned earlier.

 The paper also touched upon the concept of programmatic semantics, expanded upon in another work @liu2005programmatic by the same two authors; which is the idea that natural language structures imply and can be mapped to the more traditional programming constructs, the authors claim that "a surprising amount" of what they call programmatic semantics can be inferred from the linguistic structure of a story @liu2005metafor.
 The authors propose, by making a simple example, that noun phrases may generally correspond to data structures, verbs to functions, and so on. <verbsasfuncs>

 As we already saw, the code produced by the system was never really meant to be complete or executable, but its main purpose was to facilitate the task of outlining a project, especially for novice users.
 And it showed promising results when it was tested by a group of 13 students, some of which with novice and some of which with intermediate programming skills.
 The students responded to the question of whether they would be likely to use it as a brainstorming tool, in lieu of more traditional pen-and-paper methods @liu2005metafor.

-//  STORIES! inform 7!!!

 == Existing Naturalistic Languages